-Due to the passing of the Casino Control and Other Legislation Amendment Act 2024 by the Queensland Parliament last year, the regulatory environment is changing.
-The implementation of this legislation will lead to the following:
+Due to the passing of the Casino Control and Other Legislation Amendment Act 2024 by the Queensland Parliament last year, Othe regulatory environment is changing.
+The implementation of this legislation will lead to the following: the acquisition of new gaming products and gaming-related technologies:

-- the acquisition of new gaming products and gaming-related technologies; - the implementation of enhanced business practices and frameworks in respect of harm minimisation and compliance; and - increased regulatory fees and associated costs.
+- the acquisition of new gaming products and gaming-related technologies; - the implementation of enhanced business practices and frameworks in respect of harm minimisation and compliance: and - increased regulatory fees and associated costs.

-The Operator is committed to the delivery of successful outcomes in respect of compliance and risk management in the following areas:

-- casino regulatory compliance; - harm minimisation and responsible service of gambling and alcohol; - anti-money laundering and counterterrorism financing; and - improvements in risk management maturity.
+The Operator is committed to the delivery of successful outcomes in respect of compliance and risk management in the following areas: casino regulatory compliance; harm minimisation and responsible service of gambling and alcohol; anti-money laundering and counterterrorism financing; and improvements in risk management maturity.

-The Operator of the Reef Hotel Casino remains committed to exploring all opportunities to utilise and enhance the complex and the casino licence as productively and profitably as possible to deliver the best outcome for the Trust.
+The Operator of the Reef Hotel Casino remains committed to exploring all opportunities to utilise and enhance the complex Dand the casino licence as productively and profitably as possible to deliver the best outcome for the Trust.